-CONSUMER CONFIDENCE REPORT 2013
+CONSUMER CONFIDENCE REPORT 2015

-This is the Annual Drinking Water Report for the period of January 1 thru December 31, 2013.
+This is the Annual Drinking Water Report for the period of January 1 thru December 31, 2015.

 This report is intended to provide you with important information about your drinking water and the efforts made by the Town of Lakeside to provide safe drinking water to all our customers.
 To request a paper copy of the report at no cost, please call Town Hall at 817 237-1234.
-You can also, view a copy online on the Town's website at lakesidetexas.us.
+You can also, view a copy online by entering http://tinyurl.com/hf6tllm or clicking on this link.